Lewis acid and base definition

 Acidic nature of oxides: Na2O < MgO < As2O3 < N2O5 and oxidation number of oxide-forming element = +1, +2, +3, +5

 - Lewis acids bases concept includes those chemical reactions in which no hydrogen atom or ion is involved.

-- Lewis’s concept is more general than the Bronsted – Lowry concept or protonic concept in that acid-base properties are not dependent on the presence of one particular element or on the presence or absence of a solvent.
+- The acid base properties are not dependent on the presence of one particular element or on the presence or absence of a solvent.

-- It explains the long-accepted base properties of metallic crystalline oxides and the acidic properties of non-metallic oxides.
+- It explains the long accepted basic properties of metallic crystalline solid oxides and the acidic properties of non-metallic oxides.

-- This theory explains many reactions in the gas phase in high temperatures and non-solvent reactions as the neutralization process.
+- The Lewis concept or theory explains many acid base reactions in the gas phase in high temperatures and non-solvent reactions as the neutralization process.